 Apple is on top of their user experience (and Censorship) game since the very inception of this 10 years old operating system.
-This smooth walled garden experience creates delight that doesn’t make you resent using your technology, and makes getting things done fully enjoyable.
-Anything that makes work pleasurable will yield massive return on investment in the longer periods of time, especially for the device that is with you nearly 100% of the time.
+This smooth walled garden experience creates delight that doesn’t make you resent using your technology and makes getting things done fully enjoyable.
+Anything that makes work pleasurable will yield a massive return on investment in the long periods of time, especially for the device that is with you nearly 100% of the time.

 With millions of apps available, and new ones coming out every day, you can experience decision fatigue trying to figure out what is the most efficient workflow for your digital experience.
 Use this article as a guide towards the most efficient mobile workflow that will help you do the things you previously thought impossible, and help you move faster towards your goals.

 Which iPhone should you get?

 Any iPhone will do, as over the course of the years Apple perfected this product.
 The only piece of advice regarding the phone choice will be dependent on how much time you spend on your phone.
 The more time you spend using it, the bigger the screen size I recommend.
 That’s it.
 If you are reading this article, and want to become a power user, obviously you will go for the biggest one, or the one packed with the most features.
 I don’t think that there will be too much difference whether you chose the iPhone XR, iPhone XS (Max) or iPhone 7/8.
 The main difference will be battery life and screen size, pretty much most of the other things remain the same.

 Personally, after owning iPhone X, I moved to the iPhone XS Max, and I couldn’t be happier, because the bigger screen is adding that extra punch of comfort.
 I spend 5 hours a day on the iPhone, therefore having a plus-sized phone is a worth-awhile investment.
 Your mileage may vary.